-Complaint Example Quality of your medical care ☐ Are you unhappy with the quality of the care you have received (including care in the hospital)?
-Respecting your privacy ☐ Did someone not respect your right to privacy or share confidential information?
-Disrespect, poor customer service, or other negative behaviors ☐ Has someone been rude or disrespectful to you? ☐ Are you unhappy with our Customer Service? ☐ Do you feel you are being encouraged to leave the plan?
-Waiting times Are you having trouble getting an appointment, or waiting too long to get it?
-Have you been kept waiting too long by doctors or other health professionals?
-Or by Customer Service or other staff at our plan?
-Examples include waiting too long on the phone, in the waiting or exam room.
-Cleanliness ☐ Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
-Information you get from us □ Did we fail to give you a required notice?□ Is our written information hard to understand?
+Complaint Example Information you get from us □Did we fail to give you a required notice? □Is our written information hard to understand?
 Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals) If you have asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can also make a complaint about our slowness.
-Here are examples: You asked us for a "fast coverage decision" or a "fast appeal," and we have said no; you can make a complaint.
-You believe we are not meeting the deadlines for coverage decisions or appeals; you can make a complaint.
-You believe we are not meeting deadlines for covering or reimbursing you for certain medical services that were approved, you can make a complaint.
-You believe we failed to meet required deadlines for forwarding your case to the independent review organization; you can make a complaint.
+Here are examples: ☐You asked us for a "fast coverage decision" or a "fast appeal," and we have said no; you can make a complaint. ☐You believe we are not meeting the deadlines for coverage decisions or appeals; you can make a complaint.
+You believe we are not meeting deadlines for covering or reimbursing you for certain medical items or services that were approved; you can make a complaint. ☐You believe we failed to meet required deadlines for forwarding your case to the independent review organization; you can make a complaint.